dpankros/meteor-autojoin/README.md

   joinDepth is 0, no join will be performed.
 If the joinDepth is 1, one level of joins will be performed, and so on.
   1. The id property is optional and will default to _id if not specified.
-  It is included in the example for completeness.
+  It is included in the basic example for completeness.
   1. Autojoin does not currently handle arrays so an array of children would not work.
+  1. Specifying a depth of -1 or any negative number will cause infinite expansion, even in the case of infinte loops.
+I don't recommend it.
   1. This was coded in a few hours so many use cases are still omitted, I'm sure.